vishwam098/Netflix-Clone/README.md

 # Netflix-Clone
-This a Netflix Clone i made using HTML and CSS
+This a Netflix Clone I made using HTML and CSS.